bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 Model of cerebellar function hypothesize a major role in model-based prediction and sensory feedback processing [@tseng_sensory_2007], thus contributing to error-based learning refining motor production for optimal performance.
 This function, mainly studied in motor adaptation experiments, similarly optimize motor primitives and chunking patterns.

+- interest to identify representation of the sequences in more specific local networks emerging during learning or consolidation

 It is therefore of higher interest to study how subcortical structures including striatum, hippocampus and cerebellum progressively acquires sequence specific codes in the course of learning.

+- learning and consolidation related networks changes observed with GLM

 Physical practice engages a number of structures related to execution, however both preparation [@zang_functional_2003;@lee_subregions_1999], motor imagery[@hetu_neural_2013] and observation [@gazzola_observation_2009;@buccino_neural_2004] activates an overlapping network and induce behavioral performances and plastic changes.
 During preparation, representation of the whole sequence can be observed in contralateral premotor and supplementary motor cortex [@nambu_decoding_2015].